 School staff calculates a preliminary score for the purpose of determining the default program and placement options.
 These results, including proficiency level results for each subtest, are communicated to the parent on the Parent Notification of English Language Testing Form.
-The assessment is also forwarded by the Director of Testing and Assessments to the test publisher for official scoring.
+The assessment is also forwarded by the El Coordinator for official scoring.
 These official results override the informal scoring if the scores differ.
 The official results are sent to the parent within 30 days of receipt by the school.
 ELPAC results are maintained in the student's English Learner folder inside the cumulative folder, and in the school's student information system for future use in the monitoring of student progress and in the program evaluation.